ocaml-community/sedlex/src/generator/README.md

 ## Update to new Unicode versions

 To update the supported version, update the URL at `src/generator/data/base_url`.
-Make sure to not include a leading new line so that it is properly read in `src/generator/data/dune`.
+Make sure to not include a trailing new line so that it is properly read in `src/generator/data/dune`.

 Finally, place a copy of the old `unicode.ml` at `examples/unicode_old.ml` and update `test_versions` and `regressions` in `examples/regressions.ml`.